-The Resilient Communities Project (RCP, www.rcp.umn.edu) is an award-winning cross-disciplinary program at the University of Minnesota that supports one-year partnerships between the university and communities in Minnesota to advance local sustainability and resilience.
-The idea behind RCP is simple: Connect the students and faculty at a world-class teaching and research institution with local communities to address economic, social, and environmental issues, needs, and opportunities and make the world a better place.
+The Resilient Communities Project (RCP, www.rcp.umn.edu) is an award-winning cross-disciplinary program at the University of Minnesota that supports collaborative partnerships between the university and local government agencies in Minnesota to advance community sustainability, equity, and resilience.
+The idea behind RCP is simple: Connect the students and faculty at a world-class teaching and research institution with local communities to address pressing community issues, needs, and opportunities and make the world a better place.

 This program is for faculty (including adjunct faculty and lecturers) at any University of Minnesota campus who:

 - teach an existing graduate or upper-division undergraduate course

 - are interested in assisting a local community with a high-priority project designed to advance local sustainability and resilience

 - would like to incorporate a real-world project into their course—either as part of an existing assignment that has an applied-learning, service-learning, or community-engagement component, or in place of an existing assignment that requires students to work on a “hypothetical” project or problem

 Participation in the program is completely voluntary, and participating one year does not commit anyone to a subsequent year (although most faculty choose to remain involved).
 View a list of faculty who have previously partnered with RCP.